Terms and Conditions for Customers

-- in case of translation services, corrections, transcriptions, and graphic layout, a cancellation fee corresponding to the completed part of the job;
+- For translation services, corrections, transcriptions, and graphic layout work, the cancellation fee is equal to the cost of the completed part of the job;

-- for a job cancelled on the day of interpretation or 1 day in advance, the cancellation fee amounts to 100% of the price for the first day of interpretation and 50% of the price for every other day;
+- For jobs cancelled on the date or one day prior to the date of the interpreting, the cancellation fee equals 100% of the price for the first day of the interpreting and 50% of the price for every additional day.

-- for a job cancelled 2 to 7 days in advance, the cancellation fee amounts to 50% of the price for the first day of interpretation;
+- For jobs cancelled two to seven days in advance, the cancellation fee equals 50% of the price for the first day of the interpreting.

-- for a job cancelled more than 7 days in advance, the cancellation fee amounts to 25% of the price for the first day of interpretation.
+- For jobs cancelled more than seven days in advance, the cancellation fee equals 25% of the price for the first day of the interpreting.

 Protection of Confidential Information